-The Intera 3000 Hepatic Artery Infusion Pump is used to continuously deliver medicine through an artery that supplies blood and oxygen to the liver and several other organs (hepatic artery).
+The Intera 3000 Hepatic Artery Infusion Pump is used to continuously deliver medicine through the hepatic artery, which supplies blood and oxygen to the liver and several other organs.
 The pump is implanted into adult patients and delivers chemotherapy medications to treat liver tumors.
-People with the Intera 3000 Hepatic Artery Infusion Pump are able to get back to daily activities and return to the hospital for pump refills every two weeks.
+People with the Intera 3000 Hepatic Artery Infusion Pump are able to get back to daily activities and return to the treating physician for pump refills every two weeks.

 Reason for Recall

-Intera Oncology is recalling the Intera 3000 Hepatic Artery Infusion Pump after receiving reports from clinicians that the pumps were delivering medications (flow rate) faster than expected.
+Intera Oncology is recalling certain units of Intera 3000 Hepatic Artery Infusion Pumps (50 products in the U.S.) after receiving reports from clinicians that the affected pumps were delivering medications (flow rate) faster than expected.

 There have been three incidents reported related to this issue, with no injuries or deaths.